 Who do I call if I’m concerned about asbestos or other hazardous material?

 If you are concerned about asbestos or other hazardous materials on the site, please contact WorkSafe on 1800 136 089.

 You may also contact us about any concerns on 9205 5555.

 Council held a community information session during the public exhibition period on Thursday, 12 March at Fitzroy Town Hall.

 The developers and representatives from Council spoke at the session and answered questions from the community.

-The document below captures the questions raised by community members at the information session:
+The document captures the questions raised by community members at the information session.

-The document below is a copy of Council's presentation at the session:
+This document is a copy of Council's presentation at the session.